mzuhurudeen/springboard_17/data_wrangling_json_submit/README.md

 1. Find the top 10 major project themes (using column 'mjtheme_namecode')
 1. In 2. above you will notice that some entries have only the code and the name is missing.
 Create a dataframe with the missing names filled in.

-Method (for more information, see comments in code)
+Method (for more information, see comments in code):

 1. Read in necessary libraries and data
 1. Get a sense of what the dataset looks like
 1. Rank top 10 countries with the most projects (pandas knowledge and sytax used)